How Grace Gawler's extensive research benefits Patients

-GGI’s extensive research enables our registered not-for-profit organisation to offer a smorgasbord of innovative medical treatments that are not usually offered to patients in the standard of care.
+GGI’s extensive research enables our registered not-for-profit organisation to offer a smorgasbord of innovative medical treatments that are not usually offered to patients in the normal standard of care.

 For you to comprehend the nature of our comprehensive research it is necessary to explain our unique clientele:

 Her unique clientele: Grace works primarily with cancer patients who have fallen through gaps in the medical system.

 Dedicated research enables us to assist cancer patients like you